Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## MiHome Radiator Valve (eTRV) Support

-v0.3+ now supports the MiHome Thermostaic Radiator valve (eTRV).
+v0.3+ now supports the MiHome Thermostatic Radiator valve (eTRV).
 > WARNING: Due to the way the eTRV works there may be a delay from when a command is sent to it being processed by the device.
 See **eTRV Command Caching** below

 ### eTRV Commands
+The MiHome Thermostatic Radiator valve (eTRV) can accept commands to perform operations, provide diagnostics or perform self tests.
+The documented commands are provided in the table below.
 | Command | # | Description | .data | Response Msg |
 |---|:---:|---|---|:---:|
 |EXERCISE_VALVE|163|Send exercise valve command, recommended once a week to calibrate eTRV||DIAGNOSTICS|